 Ham Radio Activities

-On Space Shuttle missions, each member of the crew usually has an amateur radio operator's license.
-During breaks, astronauts hold their 1- to 5-watt VHF FM hand-held radios up to the shuttle window and chat with other hams for a few minutes, often at schools while the shuttle is in an orbit overhead!
-VHF transmissions have a limit to line-of-sight communications and normally do not travel over the horizon, so a conversation is limited to the time when the shuttle is overhead.
-The space station MIR used 145.985 MHz for similar conversations.
-Future ham radio efforts in space will focus on the use of amateur radio within the International Space Station (ARISS) project.
+On the International Space Station, a member of the crew usually has an amateur radio operator's license and sometimes chats with other hams on earth for a few minutes!
+VHF transmissions have a limit to line-of-sight communications and normally do not travel over the horizon, so a conversation is limited to the time when the ISS is overhead.